How to Use the 5 Languages of Appreciation to Improve Staff Retention

 The past year and a half inspired many people to reevaluate their day-to-day lives—including their careers.
 According to Forbes, one in four workers are preparing to look for new job opportunities once the pandemic has fully subsided.
 If you’re a business owner with employees, that stat is significant.

 You may be faced with high employee turnover already.
-If so, there’s no better time to prioritize staff retention.
-Offering benefits like performance-based pay, childcare, and education opportunities can incentivize and retain your staff.
+If so, there’s no better time to prioritise staff retention.
+Offering benefits like performance-based pay, childcare, and education opportunities can incentivise and retain your staff.
 That said, there’s likely not a one-size-fits-all solution.
 What matters to one employee may not be as important to another.